How to choose the Colombian cities you want to visit?

 You need 1 day (or less) to see the city and 4 more days to enjoy the surroundings.

-9# Pasto, a Colombia city with an important cultural heritage
+9# Pasto, an important cultural heritage

-What to do
+What to do in this Colombian city

 Pasto is famous for eating cuy, or guinea pig.
 They usually eat it fried, stewed, or roasted.
 It goes well with spicy potatoes and vegetables.

 One must-see place near Pasto is Las Lajas Sanctuary, a Catholic church in the middle of the mountains known for its outstanding architecture and design.
-The church is very close to border town Ipiales.
+The church is very close to the border town of Ipiales.

 The green lake of the Azufral Volcano is one of the natural wonders in Colombia.